porterhq/porter/Readme.md

 ## Usage

-To use Oceanify one must be aware that there two version of it.
+To use Oceanify one must be aware that there are two versions of it.
 The one you're reading about is a middleware for Express and Koa.
 The other is a command line tool built upon Oceanify, called Oceanifier, which is a little bit mouthful to pronounce.

 Anyway, to use Oceanify in your Express instance, just `app.use` it.